 The class begins with a brief reading comprehension activity.
 That is followed by a discussion of student comments about the story that they have posted on Perusall the day before class, in response to the instructor’s guided questions.
 Textual analysis of the story is paired with the introduction of a critical thinking concept (e.g., eurocentrism).
 This provides a foundation for the class activity that will take place over the next four days.

 Transition: I make brief factual comments on the living cultures of the Maya in the contemporary world to underline the relevance of understanding the history of Mayan cultures.
 I ask a student to read the first step of the learning activity to make sure everyone understands the directions.
-(Each step of the learning activity is outlined in slides 7-9.
-For more details on each step [in English], see my presentation.)

 The student learning is interactive, with plenty of student-student, student-instructor, and student-cultural artifact interaction.
 The activity includes writing in the shared notebook and sharing initial impressions while examining the object in detail.
 The linguistic functions that are put to use in the activity include the following: description in the present and past tenses, narration in the past tense, and the use of cohesive devices.